-The amount of days I truly feel young lessens with every passing year.
+The number of days I truly feel young lessens with every passing year.
 I hear that age is a state of mind, but that just concerns me more since what my mind says about my age and what my body says are very different.

-Because of my struggle with aging, the question of “How can I live a long life?” comes up from time to time.
+Because of my struggle with aging, the question “How can I live a long life?” comes up from time to time.

 How to Live a Long Life

-- Fear God.
+- Fearing God.
 (Proverbs 10:27)

-- Get wisdom.
+- Getting wisdom.
 (Proverbs 9:11)

-- Obey God.
+- Obeying God.
 (Deuteronomy 5:33)

-- Honor your parents.
+- Honoring your parents.
 (Ephesians 6:2-3)

-- Avoid wickedness.
+- Avoiding wickedness.
 (Ecclesiastes 7:17 & Psalm 55:23)

-- Pursue God.
+- Pursuing God.
 (Psalm 91:9-16)

+As I consider this instruction, I am acutely aware that it doesn’t always seem work.
+I mean, someone can follow this advice and still not live a long life in earthly terms.
 So, doing what the Bible says we need to do to live a long life does not guarantee increased years on this earth.

 Yet, I know that my gift of a long life extends beyond the physical and into the eternal.
 Psalm 91:16 says that along with salvation comes the gift of a long life.
-It’s that gift that motivates me to live as long as a life this side of heaven as possible, living out His will on earth as it is done in Heaven.
+It’s that gift that motivates me to live as long of a life this side of heaven as possible, living out His will on earth as it is done in Heaven.

+Even as I struggle with the aging of my body and seeking to live out God’s will on this earth, I find great comfort in knowing that what I see is not really reality.
 Yes, my body is getting older, dying actually.
 That’s true for all of us.
-But the part of me that will live forever gets renewed every day.
-So, in a very real way, more real than the aging process I see in the mirror and feel in my joints, I AM NOT GETTING OLDER.
+But, the part of me that will live forever gets renewed every day.
+So, in a very real way, more real than the aging process I see in the mirror and feel in my joints, I am not getting any older.